Chiune Sugihara: Sugihara's Visas

 Sugihara continued to hand-write visas, reportedly spending 18 to 20 hours a day on them, producing a normal month's worth of visas each day, until September 4, 1940, when he had to leave his post before the consulate was closed.
-By that time, he had granted thousands of visas to Jews, many of whom were heads of households and thus permitted to take their families with them.
+Sugihara reportedly worked at a quick pace and aimed to issue 200 to 300 visas each day.
+By the end of his time at Kaunas, he had granted thousands of visas to Jews, many of whom were heads of households and thus permitted to take their families with them.
 Some sources say that before he left, he handed the official consulate stamp to a refugee so that more visas could be forged.
 His son, Nobuki Sugihara, adamantly insisted in an interview with Ann Curry that his father never gave the stamp to anyone.
 According to witnesses, he was still writing visas while in transit from his hotel and after boarding the train at Kaunas railway station, throwing visas into the crowd of desperate refugees out of the train's window even as the train pulled out.
 His son Hiroki noted, "my father continued to pen visas even at the railway station, throwing the last stamped passports out of the window of our train".